git-moss/DrivenByMoss-Documentation/Ableton/Ableton-Push.md

 * The drum sequencer works as described in the Push manual.
 * Note starts and lengths are lit in different colors.
 * Hold *Delete*+Drumpad to delete the midi notes of the current clip on that 'pad'.
-* Hold *Mute/Solo* button + Drumpad to mute/solo the drumpad.
+* Hold *Mute/Solo* button + Drumpad to mute/solo the drum pad.
 * To make the display of mute/solo/exists states work, the primary device needs to be the drum machine (which is normally the case).
-* Hold down the *Select* button while pressing a drumpad to select it without playing its sound.
+* Hold down the *Select* button while pressing a drum pad to select it without playing its sound.
 This also selects the according drum pad layer in the display.
 * Press *Browser+Drum Pad* in Drum View and Drum 64 to open the browser.
-* The Drumpads use the colors set in the drum machine for each pad.
+* The drum pads use the colors set in the drum machine for each pad.
 * There are three additional drum sequencers.
 Press Shift in drum mode and use upper 4 scene buttons to change between the four modes.
 2nd mode displays 4 drum sound, 3rd mode 8.
 Use the lower 4 scene buttons (while holding Shift) in 2nd mode to toggle between the drum sounds 1-4, 5-8, 9-12, 13-16.
 Use the lower 2 scene buttons in 3rd mode to toggle the drum sounds 1-8, 9-16.
 The fourth mode displays 64 drum pads.
 * Use Octave Up/Down to move the pads by 16.
 * Use Shift+Octave Up/Down to move the pads by 4.